 Icon (4) is usually used to familiarize subscribers with either way the offer push message is communicating, or the website the message is sent from.

-Big image (5) helps to capture more attention.
+Big image (5, optional) helps to capture more attention.
 That’s why make sure that the image is relevant to the message itself.

-CTA buttons (6) enable users to interact with push message.
+CTA buttons (6, optional) enable users to interact with push message.
 They are meant to encourage users to take an action and direct them to certain pages of your website.

 8. You are looking for a high-reach communication tool